greedlab/GreedJSON/README.md

 * 0.0.2 change method toObject to gr_object
 * 0.0.3 add model to NSDictionary and NSDictionary to model
 * 0.0.4 update struct
+* 0.0.4 change method to propertyNames to gr_propertyNames

 # LICENSE
 MIT